 Why Choose a Master's Degree in Industrial Engineering?

-Increased Employment Opportunities: A professional master’s degree is specifically for students planning to work in industry.
-The program provides students with the technical skills needed in industry, such as decision making, systems engineering, operations, and oral and written communications.
+Increased Employment Opportunities: The program provides students with the technical skills needed in industry, such as decision making, systems engineering, operations, and oral and written communications.

 Increased Earning Potential.
 Our alumni self-report that Purdue Industrial Engineering Master’s graduates earn 15% or more than their peers with a Bachelor’s degree.